Pseudo-Isotopy and Diffeomorphisms of the 4-Sphere I: Loops of Spheres: Getting to immersed arc position

 Given $\hat\mW$ and an ordering on $\mW$, the relevant data for determining an order induced $k$-switch is first, for each $i$ picking out a single $w_j$ in the i'th cycle and second, ordering these $w_j$'s.
 For a given order on $\mW$ one readily constructs the desired order induced $k$-switch $\mW^*$ as in Figures \ref{fig:nswitch2} a), b).
-Those figures shows the construction, restricted to $G$ with the same pattern appearing in $R$, of the 2-switches $\mW_1$ and $\mW_2$ of $\mW$, where $w_2, w_5$ are the picked out discs and $\mW_1$ arises from $w_2<w_5$ and $\mW_2$ arises from $w_5<w_2$. \end{proof}
+Those figures show the construction, restricted to $G$ with the same pattern appearing in $R$, of the 2-switches $\mW_1$ and $\mW_2$ of $\mW$, where $w_2, w_5$ are the picked out discs and $\mW_1$ arises from $w_2<w_5$ and $\mW_2$ arises from $w_5<w_2$. \end{proof}

-Given $(\mF,\mW_1)$ in immersed arc position where $\mW_1$ is a k-switch of $\mW$, then the ordering on $\mW_1$ will usually be different from the induced IA-ordering on $\mW_1$ from Definition \ref{invariant}.
+Given $(\mF,\mW_1)\in$ IA where $\mW_1$ is an order induced switching of the ordered $\mW$, then the ordering on $\mW_1$ induced from $\mW$ will usually be different from the induced IA-ordering on $\mW_1$ from Definition \ref{invariant}.
 The next lemma explains how to compute the latter.